The number of deaths among Lilly Lake residents

 These stages are not a rigid framework.
 Grieving is like a roller

-stages.
-At the start, the highs and lows will be deeper and longer.
+between stages.
+At the start, the highs and lows will be deeper

 The most important factor in healing is to have someone to talk to.
 Sharing your loss and connecting to others will help you heal.